-A beautiful moustache, a sombrero, a poncho on his shoulders… Juan Valdez is a fictional character created in 1960 to serve as the emblem of the “Café de Colombia”.
-Known worldwide, this friendly and smily ‘cafetero’, straight out of the imagination of advertisers, is also embodied in flesh and blood for over fifty years by an actor.
+A handsome moustache, a sombrero, a poncho on his shoulders… Juan Valdez is a fictional character created in 1960 to serve as the emblem of the “Café de Colombia!”
+Known worldwide, this friendly and smiley ‘cafetero’, straight out of the imagination of advertisers, has also been embodied in flesh and blood for over fifty years by an actor.
 This advertising icon, with an incredible longevity, has made it possible to sell coffee made in Colombia to the four corners of the planet.
 In recent years, “Juan Valdez” has also provided his image to a chain of coffee shops.

 Juan Valdez’s birth certificate dates back to the late 1950s.
 The Colombian coffee sector was suffering at that time from a serious crisis, due to an international supply excess.